kitten/redux-fluorine/docs/basics/agendas.md

 sequences, they're really cumbersome for that task.

 Thunks require a lot of boilerplate code and need to be tested throughly.
-Can you guarantees that all errors are being handled gracefully by a thunk that requests multiple resources from a server?
-And how do you compose thunks into complex sequences and dependencies?
+Can you guarantee that all errors are being handled gracefully by a thunk that requests multiple resources from a server?
+How do you compose thunks into complex sequences and dependencies?

 Side effect managers like [redux-observable](https://redux-observable.js.org)